VigneshReddy79/DataViz/README.md

 # STA553-DataViz
-The Data Visualization course at WCUPA in Spring-22 semester
+This repository contains all the coursework, assignments, data related to 'STA553-Data Visualization' course at WCUPA in Spring-22 semester